 Sim IDX provides a complete serverless API development environment with built-in database connectivity, automatic scaling, and edge deployment.
 Whether you’re building simple data endpoints or advanced features, the platform handles infrastructure concerns so you can focus on your business logic.
+This guide walks you through the complete API development lifecycle on the platform.

 Infrastructure & Scalability

 Your API runs on Cloudflare Workers with the Hono framework.
 Anything you can do in Hono will also work here.
-Your data is stored in a Neon Postgres accessed through Cloudflare Hyperdrive.
-Requests execute at the edge close to users, and database connections are pooled automatically, so you don’t have to manage servers or connection limits.
+Your data is stored, by default in a Neon Postgres database accessed through Cloudflare Hyperdrive.

 Local Development Setup

-Building APIs on Sim IDX follows a streamlined workflow: develop locally, write endpoints to query your indexed data, and deploy with a simple git push.
+Building APIs on Sim IDX follows a streamlined workflow.
+You develop locally, write endpoints to query your indexed data, and deploy with a simple git push.
 The boilerplate API in the apis/ directory gives you a starting point with common patterns for querying your indexed blockchain data and serving it through HTTP endpoints.
+Before deploying, you can run and test your API locally.

 1